-- Mark a-nodes which represent auxiliary words. - Build t-trees.
-Each a-node cluster formed by an autosemantic node and possibly several associated auxiliary nodes is 'collapsed' into a single t-node.
-T-tree dependency edges are derived from a-tree edges connecting the a-node clusters. - Distinguish coordination members from shared modifiers. - Modify t-lemmas when necessary, insert t-lemma substitutes for selected nodes. - Assign functors necessary for proper treatment of coordination and apposition constructions and fix the "coordination member" attributes. - Distribute shared auxiliary words in coordination constructions. - Mark t-nodes which are roots of t-subtrees corresponding to finite verb clauses. - Mark passive verb clauses. - Assign functors in selected cases (rule based). - Assign functors by a statistically based procedure consisting of several blocks. - Mark t-nodes corresponding to infinitive verbs. - Mark t-nodes which are roots of t-subtrees corresponding to relative clauses or direct speech. - Mark t-nodes which are roots of parenthetic t-subtrees. - Fill in or correct several internal attributes of the nodes. - Insert a reference Czech (manual) translation of the sentence. - $\bullet\,$ Assign valency frames. - Recompute deep ordering of the nodes. - Strip some attributes which are no longer useful when the procedure is finished.
+- Mark t-nodes which are roots of t-subtrees corresponding to finite verb clauses. - Mark passive verb clauses. - Assign functors in selected cases (rule based). - Assign functors by a statistically based procedure consisting of several blocks. - Mark t-nodes corresponding to infinitive verbs. - Mark t-nodes which are roots of t-subtrees corresponding to relative clauses or direct speech. - Mark t-nodes which are roots of parenthetic t-subtrees. - Fill in or correct several internal attributes of the nodes (e.g. nodetype). - Insert a reference Czech (manual) translation of the sentence. - Assign valency frames. - Recompute deep ordering of the nodes. - Strip some attributes which are no longer useful when the procedure is finished.

-Apart from the original TectoMT blocks, a statistical functor assigner (a recent component of a tectogrammatical parser, [19]) was employed to increase the accuracy of the automatic functor pre-assignment (it is already mentioned in the above list of blocks).
-A preliminary measurement (the trees pre-generated with and without the assigner compared respectively with the same trees which had been manually annotated before) proved a significant improvement on the WSJ-PTB data.
-The trees generated without the assigner achieved a 57.6 % functor agreement with the reference manual annotation.
-The introduction of the assigner raised the agreement to 77.3 %.
+Apart from the original TectoMT blocks, a statistical functor assigner (a recent component of a tectogrammatical parser - Klimeš, 2007) has been employed to increase the accuracy of the automatic functor pre-assignment (it is already mentioned in the above list of blocks).
+A preliminary measurement (the trees pre-generated with and without the assigner compared respectively with the same trees which had been manually annotated before) has proved a significant improvement on the WSJ-PTB data.
+The trees generated without the assigner have achieved a 57.6 % functor agreement with the reference manual annotation.
+The introduction of the assigner has raised the agreement to 77.3 %.
 That is quite good because the best interannotator agreement ever achieved was 85.7 %.

-6 Rule-based pre-annotation
+6. Rule-based pre-annotation

-A significant improvement of the pregenerated tectogrammatical trees was brought by the flat NP annotation [15], which we integrated into the WSJ-PTB data fed to TectoMT.
-To increase the consistency and to speed up the annotation even more, we decided to improve the trees obtained from TectoMT by hand-written rules.
-These rules were designed to apply to selected recurrent structures, which were often impossible to detect by morpho-syntactic criteria, being conditioned rather lexically or even stylistically.
-When creating the rules for automatical pre-annotation, the constituency trees of WSJ-PTB were first browsed with Netgraph [20] and informally described along with the tectogrammatical subtrees desired as output.
-These informal descriptions were rewritten into perl scripts.
+A significant improvement of the pregenerated tectogrammatical trees has been brought by the flat NP annotation (Vadas, 2007), which we have integrated into the WSJ-PTB data fed to TectoMT.
+To increase the consistency and to speed up the annotation even more, we have decided to improve the trees obtained from TectoMT by hand-written rules.
+These rules have been designed to apply to selected recurrent structures, which were often impossible to detect by morpho-syntactic criteria, being conditioned rather lexically or even stylistically.
+When creating the rules for automatical pre-annotation, the constituency trees of WSJ-PTB were first browsed with Netgraph (Mírovský, 2008) and informally described along with the tectogrammatical subtrees desired as output.
+These informal descriptions have been rewritten into perl scripts.

 All our hand-written rules for automatic pre-annotation of WSJ-PTB are designed as "Find a specified constituency structure, locate the corresponding tectogrammatical structure and correct it".
-To create these rules, we used the following features:
+To create these rules, we have used the following features:

-- WSJ-PTB terminal, nonterminal and function tags

-- WSJ-PTB structure
+- WSJ-PTB terminal, nonterminal and function tags - WSJ-PTB structure

-- lemmatization

-- text strings (lists of words)

-- BBN entity tags